Wizcorp/StyleGuides/README.md

 ```

 ## Inheritance / Object oriented programming
 Object oriented programming is a fairly well-understood approach to write maintainable Software.
-Even so JavaScript does not explicetly favor OOP, it makes it easy enough to use it.
+Even so JavaScript does not explicitly favor OOP, it makes it easy enough to use it.

 ```
 (function () {